dedacpo/test-calendar/README.md

 ## Hosting
-The app was also host on GitHub Pages.
+The app was also hosted at GitHub Pages.
 Acess https://dedacpo.github.io/test-calendar/ to check it out.